1. Attendance Requirement

 2. Community Meeting Requirement

 Attend two community meetings (at least one hour at each meeting) or participate in local community service work (at least four hours total).
 A one page report indicating the date and time of the meeting or volunteer experience, length of time spent there, and three observations from the experience must be submitted for each meeting.
-This requirement must be completed no later than May 24, 2019.

 Community meetings can include: